A Starting Point for Learning Photography

 Depth of Field is Not a difficult subject, but it really is more than is appropriate for a First Day introduction.
 You will get to it again pretty soon after you begin, and this explanation is intended to help then.
 Providing adequate Depth of Field in your pictures will become important.

 Anyway, let's say our scene has important objects at about 10 feet and at 30 feet that we want to be sharp.
 Making up an example now (for a 1.5x crop factor camera with a 50 mm lens), maybe the light meter suggests f/5.6 at 1/1000 second (which numbers are EV 15 for any ISO we are using, since a different ISO would change the lens settings we are using).
-We know that focusing at a distance a bit into the DOF zone (some say 1/3 of the way in, which may be common, but it varies) provides a zone of more sharpness on either side of the focus point.
+We know that focusing at a distance a bit into the DOF zone (some say about 1/3 of the way into the zone, which may be common, but it varies) provides a zone of more sharpness on either side of the focus point (if no point of wasting the Depth of Field in front of the point of focus).
 The Depth of Field calculator says a focus at 15 feet and 50 mm at f/5.6 (with that camera) has the DOF zone from about 12.4 to 19 feet.
 That won't handle our situation of 10 and 30 feet objects.
-And we don't see any need for 1/1000 second speed to stop motion in this scene.
+And maybe we don't see any need for 1/1000 second speed to stop motion in this scene.
 And it so happens that focus at 15 feet at f/16 1/125 second is Depth of Field of 9.5 to 35 feet, so that is an acceptable choice.

 In practice, we don't know those numbers out when out at the scene, but we do see the scene, and our experience may know this case does not need 1/1000 second but does need more Depth of Field if we can provide it.
-And we can.
+And we can, so we know to stop down aperture more, maybe all we can.
 The 10 and 30 foot points still won't be as sharp as the point of focus at 15 feet, but our help makes the difference be very slight, probably not noticeable.
 This example is only intended as giving a first clue about how lens Depth of Field works.
 A picture can only be focused at one point, and Depth of Field is the range of the sharpness zone considered acceptable around the point of focus.
 Our eyes and brain have considerable control of that zone.

 Don't misunderstand, in practice, we almost never look at an EV Chart.
 And of course, we really don't know accurate distances to objects in our scene anyway.
-And we don't have a Depth of Field calculator with us in the field.
+And we don't have a Depth of Field calculator with us in the field, but we do soon have a bit of experience seeing our DoF results.
 The light meter gives us some shutter speed and f/stop for the ISO we set, and we don't know the actual EV number unless we look into it (there is a little formula for EV).
 But there can still be a good plan.

-But what we do know is that we can see that our scene objects (at about 10 and 30 feet) has an extended distance range needing more Depth of Field, so we stop down f/stop (to a larger f/stop number) to give it "more".
-We usually don't know any numbers, but are thinking in units of needing "more", so we give it "more".
-And we focus a bit into that zone to provide more sharpness on either side of focus (instead of wasting the sharpness in front of the focus point, where there is nothing important).
-Or in another situation, we might see that the scene has some motion needing faster shutter speed to freeze it, which the light meter cannot recognize, but our brain can, so we give it "more" with shutter speed.
+So what we do know is that we can see that our scene objects (perhaps at about 10 and 30 feet) has an extended distance range needing more Depth of Field, so we stop down f/stop (to a larger f/stop number) to give it "more".
+We usually don't know any numbers, but are thinking in units of needing "more", so we give it "more" DoF.
+And we focus a bit into that zone to provide more sharpness on either side of focus (instead of wasting the sharpness in front of the focus point, where often there is nothing important).
+Or in another situation, we might see that the scene has some motion needing faster shutter speed to freeze it, which the light meter cannot recognize, but our brain can, so we give it "more" with shutter speed, but which exposure requires wider aperture.
 If it appears to be an exception situation, we give it all we've got.
 We don't know exact numbers, but a little experience will make a big difference (having seen similar situations before).
-And the EV Chart has shown us that there are always several possible equivalent exposure choices we can choose.
-And adjusting shutter speed and f/stop oppositely but equally, is still an Equivalent Exposure (as the chart shows).
+And the EV Chart has shown us that there are always several possible equivalent exposure choices we can choose (but different apertures will have different Depth of Field zones).
+But adjusting shutter speed and f/stop oppositely but equally, is still an Equivalent Exposure (as the chart shows).
 Your brain is the best photography tool you have.
-Use your head, and don't waste it, it's very useful.
+Use your head, and don't waste it, a quick thought first is your most useful tool.

 So in practice, we see that our scene has objects both fairly close and fairly far, so we know more Depth of Field is important.
 And we do know if there is any motion in our scene (including our ability to hold the camera still with a slow shutter speed), then shutter speed would be important too.
 And we do know that stopping down the aperture will increase Depth of Field, and if we realize we need some of that, we take our best shot at providing it.
 But if there were also some motion in the scene, making shutter speed would be a factor then too.
 You brain can understand all of this, and if necessary, we compromise to do what we can, based on what seems most important.
 And it generally works out rather well.